Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jRGWJsQxvfg.md

 ### Transcript

-> was my question about update 4.20 the one you wouldn't read out no we we that that might 0.420, we i don't think we've ever done 10 patches to one update, i think so yeah we'll see it's 6420 it's just counting snip it's just an it's just a iterator it's not a decimal, it's not a decimal
+> was my question about update 4.20 the one you wouldn't read out no we we that that might 0.420, we I don't think we've ever done 10 patches to one update, I think so yeah we'll see it's 6420 it's just counting snip it's just an it's just a iterator it's not a decimal, it's not a decimal